---the White House Counsel further requested that the USSS continue to provide any information relevant to White House staff or volunteers.
+--the White House Counsel further requested that the USSS continue to provide any information relevant to White House staff or volunteers.</=>

---Dach was interviewed by attorneys in the White House Counsel's Office and repeatedly denied bringing a guest to his room.
-Although Dach agreed to be interviewed and answer questions, he was under no legal obligation to do so, and the White House had no legal authority to question him under oath.
+--Dach was interviewed by attorneys in the White House Counsel's Office and denied bringing a guest to his room.
+Dach agreed to be interviewed and answer questions, even though he was under no legal obligation to do so, and the White House had no legal authority to compel him to answer the questions.

--- As the USSS was conducting the investigation in Columbia, which was a security/personnel investigation relating to its own personnel, they agreed to share anything relevant to White House personnel with the White House.
-The USSS, as standard protocol dictates, did not share any of its own investigative work product with the White House (i.e., interview memoranda),
+-- As the USSS was conducting the investigation in Columbia, which was a security/personnel investigation relating to its own personnel, they agreed to share anything relevant to White House personnel with the White House. ♦=A0 The USSS did not share any of its own investigative work product with the White House (i.e., interview memoranda), which is standard and appropriate protocol.

--- The White House Counsel's office collected and evaluated all of the evidence that it could legally obtain
+-- The White House Counsel's office collected and evaluated all of the evidence that it could obtain within its legal authorities.

-The Evidence about each
+The Evidence about Dach

-Several weeks after the White House review was concluded, the USSS provided the White House Counsel with a handwritten, redacted document that the USSS had purportedly obtained from someone at the Hilton Hotel.
-The USSS represented that a hotel witness said that the log showed when overnight guests had stayed at the hotel and in which room they had stayed.
+Several weeks after the White House review was concluded, the USSS provided the White House Counsel with a handwritten, redacted document that the USSS had apparently obtained from someone at the Hilton Hotel.
+The USSS represented that a hotel witness said that the log showed when overnight guests had stayed at the hotel and in which room they had stayed.=C2♦

-(1) The log indicated only that a guest had visited, with a room number listed.
-The log did not contain Jonathan Dach's name or signature.
-The White House determined separately by cross-reference to the hotel manifest that the room number had been assigned to Dach:
+(1) The log indicated only that a guest had visited a certain room number.
+The log did not contain Jonathan Dach's name or signature. =C2♦ The White House determined separately by cross-reference to the hotel manifest that the room number was assigned to Dach. =/u>

-=AO (2) In light of this new information, attorneys from the White House Counsel's office re-interviewed Dach and confronted him with the hotel log.
+♦=A0 (2) In light of this new information, attorneys from the White House Counsel's office re-interviewed Dach and confronted him with the hotel log.
 Dach continued to deny having a guest in his room, and his denials were deemed credible.

-=AO (3) The White House was aware of no information corroborating the hotel log, and it was aware that on at least one other occasion, the USSS had determined that a similar hotel log had falsely implicated a USSS agent.
+♦=A0 (3) The White House was aware of no information corroborating the hotel log, and it was aware that on at least one other occasion, the USSS had determined that a similar hotel log had falsely implicated a USSS agent.
 This was the only information that the USSS ever provided to the White House related to Jonathan Dach or any other person associated with the White House advance team.